tcrayford/laundromat/README.md

 - does the transition centric model make sense?
 I think it plays pretty well with the epochal time model that clojure embraces - the model is just a sequence of pure function calls.
 - are the names for the keys in each transition good?
 Can you think of better ones?
+I'm using namespaced keys here, because coming up with names that make sense, and are different between the model and the SUT transition functions is difficult

+## Remaining implementation work

+- Concurrent checker needs a *tonne* of work
+- Error messages are thrown around weirdly, so stack traces are pretty fucked
+- laundromat.core is just a sketch, and should be rewritten

 ## License